Empowering Excellence Through Insight and Expertise Kabul Insight and

 AFGHANISTAN’S HUMANITARIAN CRISIS

 Since the Taliban took over Afghanistan on August 15, the country – already struggling with drought and severe poverty from decades of war – has seen its economy all but collapse.
-As per the UNHCR Report published in September, 2021 the number of Afghans who fled from their homes to other parts of the country or abroad have reached 3.5 million, out of that around 340,00 have fled the country in two months.
-These facts highlight that millions of dollars have also been taken with these Afghans abroad; businesses are closed or affected, trade has reduced, daily market activities reduced and as a whole, the economy is on the verge of a breakdown.
+As per the UNHCR Report published in September 2021, the number of Afghans who fled from their homes to other parts of the country or abroad has reached 3.5 million, out of which around 340,000 have fled the country in two months.
+These facts highlight that millions of dollars have also been taken with these Afghans abroad; businesses are closed or affected, trade has reduced, daily market activities have diminished, and as a whole, the economy is on the verge of a breakdown.

 1